SAP/cloud-sdk-currency-conversion/packages/integration-objects/README.md

 ## Usage

-In reference application, a typical package.json to consume Integration Objects would be as below:
+In a reference application, a typical package.json to consume Integration Objects is as follows:
 ``` {
   "name": "integration-objects-refapp",
   "version": "1.0.0",